Who we are at Ke Kula Nui O Waimānalo

 what are we about...

 KKNOW has built a list of programs to help the native community to be come more self-sustainable.
-From replenishing limu, to home aquaponcis and ensuring ethically responsible community research our program list grows to service those in need.
+From replenishing limu and the marine ecosystem, to home aquaponcis systems providing the household with food / medicine and ensuring ethically responsible community research our program list grows to service those needs that long to be satisfied.

-For a complete list of all the programs currently being offered please click the link below.
+For a complete list of our eight core programs and the projects they cover, please click the link below.

 meet our amazing team